Factbox - Uruguay's presidential candidates and their policies

-MONTEVIDEO Oct 26 Uruguayans began voting on Sunday in the first round of a presidential election, with opposition challenger Luis Lacalle Pou almost certain to force leftist ruling coalition candidate Tabare Vazquez to a run-off.
+MONTEVIDEO Uruguayans vote in the first round of a presidential election on Sunday with opposition challenger Luis Lacalle Pou almost certain to force leftist ruling coalition candidate Tabare Vazquez to a run-off.

-Vazquez, 74, who was president from 2005-2010, is polling at around 43 percent, short of the absolute majority required to win outright in the first round.
+Vazquez, 74, a former president from 2005-2010, is polling at around 43 percent, short of the absolute majority required to win outright in the first round.

-Opinion polls taken ahead of the vote showed Lacalle Pou of the centrist National Party winning about 31 percent of votes in the first round and the two men running neck-and-neck in a runoff next month.
+Opinion polls show Lacalle Pou of the centrist National Party winning about 31 percent of votes in the first round and the two men running neck-and-neck in a runoff next month.

 Below are the two main candidates and their policies.